CBH Student Handbook

 A student is required to file an Application for Graduate College Degree by the posted deadline of the session (fall, spring, or summer) in which the student intends to graduate.
 The Degree Application link is on MyUI under Student Information.

-The Graduate Program Administrator will file associated required documentation to the Graduate College for graduation in consultation with the student and the advisor.
+The Graduate Program Coordinator will file associated required documentation to the Graduate College for graduation in consultation with the student and the advisor.

 Waiver of Courses